nipunbhushan/ML-AI-World-Articles/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

+# Key Notes | Recreating Images From The Brain:

+Sophisticated decoding and encoding models have been developed earlier to render human brain activity into images or movies, the methods were essentially limited to the image reconstruction with low-level image bases.

+Therefore, it failed to combine visual features of multiple hierarchical levels.
+Furthermore, while several recent attempts introduced deep neural networks (DNNs) into visual image reconstructions, they also did not fully utilize hierarchical information to reconstruct visual images.

+The new research showed that visual cortical activity (visual features) can be decoded (translated) into hierarchical features of a deep neural network (DNN) for the same input image, providing a way to make use of the information from hierarchical visual features.

+**NOTE:** Research paper has been attached for reference on this git page.

 # Lab | Machine Learning & AI World
 Machine Learning now is one of the trending topics if you talk aboyt technology.
 Everyday a lot of material about this topic arrives to the media, not only news about new discovers but also a lot of tutorials and articles about people working on this.